nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

 - Review and refine current storage solutions.
 - Consider a low-tech solution (e.g., separate spreadsheets).
 - If inadequate, implement a relational database solution with distinct tables.

+#### Functional Requirements (For AI Developers)
+- Users shall retrieve questions and answers separately through the interface.
+- The system shall prevent cross-contamination of question and answer data during uploads.